boazcogan/BomberMan/README.txt

 A displayed countdown on the bombs.
 Player characters represented by a "P" with color representing different players Ability to Play with other Players over a network

+Files:
+GameBoard.*: A datatype designed to track data about where all objects are located decide whether or not moves are allowed.
+This is the primary structure of the game.

+Player.*: Stores information about the player such as: are they alive, can they move, where are they located, and how many bombs have they dropped.

+Player_Board.*: The interface that the user primarily interacts with.
+This file serves as a manager for the Board and Player allowing them to work together.
+Bombs only exist on this level of the game structure.

+Coordinate.cpp: A struct to store a coordinate location.

+Instructions for run:
+Type the following commands:
+make
+./Player_Board.x